zhuangyq008/s3-image-process/README.md

 # s3-image-process

-This project implements an API for resizing, cropping, watermarking, and auto-orienting images stored in an S3 bucket using FastAPI.
+This project implements an API for resizing, cropping, watermarking, auto-orienting, and quality transforming images stored in an S3 bucket using FastAPI.

 ## Project Structure